Grandinetti00/PFJSGRANDINETTI/README.md

- CursoJs
+ QUICK TRAINING (JavaScript)

  Final project for JavaScript course at CoderHouse.
-Soon a protein count will be added by Victor Fabian Grandinetti
+Soon a protein count will be added.

+ by Victor Fabian Grandinetti